MrFrenik/gunslinger/docs/getting_started.md

    return (gs_app_desc_t){0};
 }
 ```
-Before using `gunslinger`, you must first define its implementation.
-By defining `GS_IMPL` in ONE source file before including `gs.h`, the `gunslinger` framework will be implemented and ready to use.
+Before using gunslinger, you must first define its implementation.
+By defining `GS_IMPL` in ONE source file before including `gs.h`, the gunslinger framework will be implemented and ready to use.

 ## GS Main
-The default main entry point for any `gunslinger` application is `gs_main()`.
+The default main entry point for any gunslinger application is `gs_main()`.
 It expects you to return a `gs_app_desc_t` instance that describes attributes about
 the application you wish to create.

 ```c
 gs_app_desc_t gs_main(int32_t argc, char** argv)
 ```

 `gs_main()` conveniently wraps all of the framework initialization and startup for you.
-It is possible to use `gunslinger` without this entry point by defining `GS_NO_HIJACK_MAIN` before implementing the framework:
+It is possible to use gunslinger without this entry point by defining `GS_NO_HIJACK_MAIN` before implementing the framework:

 ```c
 #define GS_NO_HIJACK_MAIN